kevinandrewbishop/mailtracker/README.md

 One of the most frustrating parts of keeping a budget is the need to manually download a csv of transactions before running it through a python script or excel worksheet.
-First, it simply takes time to log in to the financial website.
+First, it simply takes time to log in to the financial website and download the csv.
 More importantly, as you periodically download these csvs to keep your budget up to date, you have to make sure you aren't re-downloading transactions from the last time you updated your budget.
 Sometimes this is non-trivial as certain